lromito/toybox/README.md

 ## Further goals:
 1. Add _meaningful_ Javadoc documentation.
 Not documenting for documenting's sake.
-2. Add JUnit tests to each class.
+2. Add Spock tests to each class.
 3. Add some form of continuous integration.
 Travis CI maybe?